 When it comes to neutering, Eastbourne Vets are so competitively priced we have clients driving down from Crawley and Brighton to get their pet neutered with us.
-If you are interested in getting your pet neutered, call your local surgery to arrange a free pre-neuter consult.
+If you are interested in getting your pet neutered, call your local surgery to arrange a free pre-neuter phone consult with a nurse.
 After the operation we offer a free post operation check and suture removal if necessary at 2 and 10 days respectively.

 Why should I get my pet neutered?